Keep Away (song)

 "Keep Away" is a song by American rock band Godsmack.
-It was released as the second single from the band's album.
-Godsmack.
-An acoustic version was included on The Other Side.
-A live version is included on the album from Woodstock 1999.
+It was released as a promotional single from their self-titled album.
+An acoustic version of the song was included on the band's 2004 EP, The Other Side, while a live version of it was included on Woodstock '99's album.
 It also appears in the final moments of "The Fly", the sixth episode of the FX television series Alien: Earth.

-The song brought early attention to the band: "With driving guitars, a sinister sounding vocal and aggressive chorus, the song connected with listeners and the Godsmack ascension was starting to take place.
+Chad Childers of Loudwire noted the song brought early attention to the band: "With driving guitars, a sinister sounding vocal and aggressive chorus, the song connected with listeners and the Godsmack ascension was starting to take place.
 The song would impact radio in June 1999 and followed a more direct trajectory up the charts".
 The song's writer, band member Sully Erna, described the song as being "about hope -- hope to get the bitch out of my life".